By Tamara Horne

 Some lucky bamboo plants have rocks on top of their soil.
 These glued rocks hold the plant in place during shipping.
 It does create some problems when it comes to judging the water needs of the plant.
 When lucky bamboo is grown in soil, we recommend removing the rocks.
 This allows the moisture in the soil surface to be tested for watering.

 To remove the rocks, soak them in water and carefully pry them apart.
 Now that you can touch the soil, test the soil with your fingertip and water whenever the top inch is dry.
 Fluoride in tap water can make the leaf tips turn brown.
 To prevent this, water your lucky bamboo with distilled water or rainwater instead.
+If you prefer to leave the glued rocks intact, research tips for caring for plants with pebble mulch.

 Lucky Bamboo Fertilizer